-- The Cricket 50 is equipped with twin 24-inch dished spinners with 4 blades per spinner for an optimum spread pattern.
-The drive motors are "overhead" to keep spinner drive components protected as much as possible from corrosive materials. - A banding conveyor is also an option that includes 18" stainless steel mesh chains delivering the material to the sides of unit instead of standard broadcast spinners.
+• The unit is equipped with twin 24-inch dished spinners with 6 blades per spinner for an optimum spread pattern.
+The drive belts (or motors) are "overhead" to keep spinner drive components protected as much as possible from corrosive materials.